 During my first term at Secondary School I noticed that one boy was getting into more trouble than anyone else.
 I saw him protest to the teachers when the other boys blamed him for various incidents.
 Sometimes he became angry and his behaviour was used to increase the case against him.
 Whenever there was a problem in class this boy would be implicated, sometimes by teachers and sometimes by pupils.

-I have seen scapegoating in families where there is a difficult and unspoken issue such as the husband’s long-term unfaithfulness to his wife.
-One person, perhaps their teenaged daughter experiences the uncomfortable atmosphere.
-She finds the silence intolerable and eventually speaks out.
 Both parents are disturbed, they start picking on their daughter for small things, she is told off and criticised, bearing the brunt of their underlying anger towards each other.
-The teenager reacts with her own anger, she becomes uncooperative. and is viewed as the family problem.
+The teenager reacts with her own anger, she becomes uncooperative and is viewed as the family problem.
+The ‘problematic’ teenager is visible, whilst the husband’s unfaithfulness and what might lie behind his behaviour has dropped out of sight.

 Imagine being unfairly accused of something and unable to convince others of your innocence.
 Anything that you try to say or do is used against you.
 The usual rules of justice and compassion no longer apply.
 Reasoning, arguing, shouting, fighting, panicking, having an anxiety attack and withdrawing are all twisted to prove the original accusations and to add to them.
 There seems to be no way out.

-Scapegoating is a form of bullying and can include criticising a person’s character and competency, shaming, mocking, excluding and ostracising.
-This wears away at one’s confidence and self-esteem, undermining their sense of self.
+Scapegoating is a form of bullying and can include criticising character and competency, shaming, mocking, excluding and ostracising.
+This wears away at a person’s confidence and self-esteem, undermining their sense of self.
 In this very vulnerable state it is extremely difficult to put protective boundaries in place.

 Escaping the trap